TheArchivists/InstallWindowsOnHetzner/README.md

 Put the IP of the server in the connection field like this yourIP:1

-Where yourIP is ofc your server IP
+Where yourIP is ofc your server IP<br>
 Example: 192.168.0.1:1